mustankap/Argubot/UI/README.md

-# 🔥 S.A.S.S.Y - Smart AI System with Sassy Yields
+# 🔥 Sir Interruptsalot - Smart AI System with Sassy Yields

 A beautiful React frontend integrated with a powerful FastAPI backend for real-time AI arguments with Claude!